-There are some universities who have policies to just mention those individuals who have helped you directly, i.e. members of academia and other professionals.
+Some universities have policies to mention those individuals who have helped you directly, i.e. members of academia and other professionals.

-This is the most crucial part of the dissertation acknowledgments page.
-You should always handle professional acknowledgements precisely, as the names of the faculty members are to be mentioned in this section.
+This is the most crucial part of the dissertation acknowledgements page.
+It would help if you always handled professional acknowledgements precisely, as the faculty members' names are mentioned in this section.

-In addition, you should make sure that you didn’t miss out a single name in this regard.
+You should also make sure that you didn’t miss out a single name in this regard.
 Anyone in your school who helped you with your research should be applauded and given the due credit.

-One way to work out how to write dissertation acknowledgments is to gain an insight into how other students at your university have written acknowledgments for their dissertation in the past.
-Google “dissertation acknowledgments” along with the name of your department and university.
+One way to work out how to write dissertation acknowledgements is to gain an insight into how other students at your university have written acknowledgements for their dissertation in the past.
+Google “dissertation acknowledgements” along with the name of your department and university.